coderefinery/cmake/_episodes/01-why-make.md

 Makefiles express targets and their dependencies and are a popular way to compile software.

-Motivation for using Makefiles:
+### Motivation

-- Express dependencies and let Make rebuild those targets and dependencies which are out of date
+- Express dependencies and let Make rebuild those targets and dependencies which are out of date.

-Advantages:
+### Advantages

-- Simple and many people are comfortable with it
+- Simple and many people are comfortable with it.
-- Portable across Unix, Linux, and Mac OS X
+- Portable across Unix, Linux, and Mac OS X.
-- Has been around for a very long time and is very well tested
+- Has been around for a very long time and is very well tested.

-Disadvantages:
+- General: not only for compiling files!
+We can define what targets mean.

+### Disadvantages

-- Relatively low-level
+- Relatively low-level.
-- Portability is a problem (Windows; not sure about Windows 10)
+- Portability is a problem (Windows; not sure about Windows 10).
-- Typically needs to be configured (you either have to offer a configure script or offer several Makefiles)
+- Typically needs to be configured (you either have to offer a configure script or offer several Makefiles).
-- Difficult to manage projects that depend on many libraries
 - Offers no functions to discover OS, processor, libraries, etc.
-- Fortran 90 dependencies need to be explicitly expressed
+- Fortran 90 dependencies need to be explicitly expressed.
+- Difficult to manage projects that depend on many libraries.
-- Difficult to do complex tasks and remain portable
+- Difficult to do complex tasks and remain portable.
 - Typically we need to accommodate multiple languages, complex dependencies, math libraries, MPI, OpenMP, conditional builds and testing, external libraries, etc.
-- Typically projects grow out of Makefiles and use GNU Autotools to generate Makefiles
+- Typically projects grow out of Makefiles and use GNU Autotools to generate Makefiles.

 ---

+## Applications

+- What applications of Makefiles can you imagine?